sguo1991/kaggle/README.md

 # kaggle
-codes for Kaggle exercise and competition
+codes for Kaggle exercise and competition using Python and R.